Buddenbrooks: Plot summary

-Erika, now grown up, marries Hugo Weinschenk, a manager at a fire insurance company, and delivers a daughter, Elizabeth.
+Erika, grown up, marries Hugo Weinschenk, a manager at a fire insurance company, and delivers a daughter, Elizabeth.
 Weinschenk is arrested for insurance fraud and is sent to prison.
 Thomas's son, Johann IV ("Hanno"), is born a weak, sickly runt and remains one as he grows.
 He is withdrawn, melancholic, easily upset and frequently bullied by other children.
 His only friend, Kai Mölln, is a dishevelled young count, a remnant of the medieval aristocracy, who lives with his eccentric father outside Lübeck.
 Johann does poorly in school, but he discovers an aptitude for music, clearly inherited from his mother.
 This helps him bond with his uncle Christian, but Thomas is disappointed by his son.

 In 1871, the elder Elizabeth dies of pneumonia.
-Tony, Erika, and little Elizabeth sadly move out of their old house, which is then sold, at a disappointing price, to Herman Hagenström, who is now a successful businessman himself.
+Tony, Erika, and little Elizabeth sadly move out of their old house, which is then sold, at a disappointing price, to Herman Hagenström, who is now a successful businessman.
 Christian expresses his desire to marry Aline, a woman of questionable morals with three illegitimate children, one of whom may or may not be Christian's.
 Thomas, who controls their mother's inheritance, forbids him.
 Thomas sends Johann to Travemünde to improve his health.
 Johann loves the peace and solitude of the resort, but returns home no stronger than before.
 Weinschenk is released from prison, a disgraced and broken man.
 He soon abandons his wife and daughter and leaves Germany, never to return.

 Thomas, becoming increasingly depressed and exhausted by the demands of keeping up his faltering business, devotes ever more time and attention to his appearance, and begins to suspect his wife may be cheating on him.
 In 1874, he takes a vacation with Christian and a few of his old friends to Travemünde during the off season, where they discuss life, religion, business and the unification of Germany.
 In 1875, he collapses and dies after a visit to his dentist.
 His complete despair and lack of confidence in his son and sole heir are obvious in his will, in which he directed that his business be liquidated.
 All the assets, including the mansion, are sold at distress prices, and faithful servant Ida is dismissed.